-Cooperation with Arab donors in the MENA region – Open Regional Fund
+Cooperation with Arab donors

-Title: Cooperation with Arab donors in the MENA Region – Open Regional Fund
+Title: Cooperation with Arab donors

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Jordan, Yemen,
+Countries: Jordan, Yemen

 Overall term: 2009 to 2018

 In Jordan, cooperation has been set up between the regional programme, the OPEC Fund for International Development and the Jordan River Foundation.
-The Madrasati Project was launched in response to the flow of refugees from Syria and the challenges this has posed for Jordan.
-Its aim is to improve the learning environment and quality of teaching in schools with a high percentage of Syrian refugee children and facilitate the integration of refugees into host communities.
+In response to the influx of refugees from Syria and the challenges this has posed for Jordan, the Madrasati Project was launched.
+It aims to improve the learning environment and quality of teaching in schools with a high percentage of Syrian refugee children and facilitate the integration of refugees into host communities.

-The Access of Women to Health and Legal Services Project, which was implemented by the Center of Arab Women for Training and Research with funding from AGFUND, has supported the training of midwives in Yemen.
-In Tunisia, 40 employees from a non-governmental organisation were trained in the provision of counselling services to reduce domestic violence.Together with the Qatar-based organisation Silatech, the regional programme has supported a project to develop and promote the use of savings account products designed for young people.
-The project works with banks, microfinance institutions and NGOs, and has reached over 72,000 young people in Egypt, Morocco and Yemen.
-In Yemen over 70,000 young people have opened a savings account, depositing a total sum of EUR 37 million.
+Together with Silatech, an organisation based in Qatar, the regional programme has supported a project to develop and disseminate savings products designed for young people.
+The project worked with banks, microfinance institutions and NGOs and reached more than 72,000 young people in Egypt, Morocco and Yemen between 2012 and 2014.
+In Yemen, more than 70,000 young people have opened a savings account, depositing a total sum of EUR 37 million.
 In Morocco, almost 2,000 young men and women took part in training events focusing on financial literacy.
 In partnership with Cairo University, 32 people were trained to give courses in this field.